Alawsi/sjwt/README.md

 ## Usage

 1. **Prepare Your Wordlist:**
-   - Ensure you have a `wordlist.txt` file containing more than 100,000 common secret keys.
-You can edit this file to add more keys if needed.
+   - When you download the tool, a file `wordlist.txt` will be downloaded, which contains more than 100,00 secret keys.
+   - You can change the file as you like and add more, but keep the file name `wordlist.txt`

 2. **Run the Script:**

    On **Windows**: